-In an unprecedented move, the NS government sanitized their own websites of references to Owls Head Provincial Park after Michael Gorman broke the story of the secret delisting and proposed sale.
-The government surreptitiously removed the Owls Head Provincial Park Protection Values Sheet.
+In an unprecedented move, the McNeil government scrubbed its own websites of references to Owls Head Provincial Park after Michael Gorman broke the story of the secret delisting and proposed sale.
+The former government surreptitiously removed the Owls Head Provincial Park Protection Values Sheet.
 The government also removed Owls Head Provincial Park from the online Parks and Protected Areas map.

 “The provincial government claims that Owls Head was labelled a provincial park as the result of a clerical error.
 If so, the error went uncorrected for about 45 years.
 Until a couple of weeks ago, Owls Head Provincial Park had a page on the provincial government’s website, but that’s been scrubbed.”Jim Vibert: Owls Head becomes ground zero of land protection battle with province

 Lack of public consultation